qtrest/qtrest/README.md

 ##### 3.1 Completed components

-For simple readonly models you may use complete QML data components called JsonRestListModel {} and XmlRestListModel {}.
-You hasn't access to manipulate data in this models and pre process items, but by using it you may to skip defining custom C++ models.
+For simple readonly models you can use complete QML data components called JsonRestListModel {} and XmlRestListModel {}.
+You can't manipulate data in these models and pre process items, but by using it you can skip creating of custom C++ models.

 For example, start in your QML code: